GetJobber/jest-a-coverage-slip-detector/README.md

 - designed for CI; updating snapshots is a separate explicit activity
 - supports monitoring completely untested code through dynamic usage of `collectCoverageFrom`
 - supports coverage merging for usage with parallelized testing
+- generates an html coverage report (by default)

 ## Requirements